Matomo ensures the privacy of your users and analytics data

 Why choose Matomo for privacy?

-The Centre for Data Privacy Protection in France (CNIL) lists Matomo as a tool that can easily ensure full compliance with privacy regulations.
-Matomo (Piwik) privacy compliance is also reflected by the many government agencies who already trust and rely on Matomo (in Europe, Asia, North America, Africa) for providing self-hosted web analytics.
+The Centre for Data Privacy Protection in France (CNIL) lists Matomo as a tool that can easily ensure full compliance of privacy regulations.
+Matomo’s strong privacy leadership is reflected by the many government agencies who already trust and rely on Matomo (in Europe, Asia, North America, Africa).

 Government agencies that choose Matomo